robertguetzkow/false-color-lut/README.md

 ## Creating Colormaps

-There are two way to add new colormaps.
+There are two ways to add new colormaps.
 You can either define them as variable in `colors.py` or load colormaps created by [viscm](#create-colormaps-with-viscm).

 ### Create colormaps in `colors.py`